mrj0nesmtl/sheltr-v2/public/docs/dev/notes/2024-12/ai-prompts.md

-# 🚀 SHELTR Development Session - Form System & Authentication
+# 🚀 SHELTR Development Session - Core Layout & Authentication
-*December 22, 2024 21:30 EST*
+*December 23, 2024 03:15 EST*
 *Version: 0.4.9*

 I'm working on SHELTR, an innovative platform revolutionizing charitable giving for homelessness through QR code donations, blockchain transparency, and AI-driven insights.
 We've recently completed a major documentation restructure and core system updates (v0.4.9), bringing our project to 92% structural completion.
 Our immediate focus is on implementing the authentication system and form validation framework, which are critical components for user engagement and security.